spyder-ide/spyder-docs/doc/call-for-help.rst

 Spyder's FAQ section
 ~~~~~~~~~~~~~~~~~~~~

 Spyder's documentation has a FAQ section where you may find the answers that you are looking for.
-It contains help regarding some of the most common questions that users ask.

 .. rst-class:: fasb fa-globe